Choose test

 There are two main types of allergic reactions to anesthetics:

-• immediate (I) type reactions – occur within a few minutes after the administration of the anesthetic and are caused by immunoglobulin E (IgE), released by the immune system in response to the allergen;
+• Immediate (Type I) reactions occur within minutes of anesthetic administration and are caused by immunoglobulin E (IgE), released by the immune system in response to an allergen;

 When and who needs the test?

-Performing this study is safe for the patient compared to skin tests (in vivo), since it eliminates the patient's contact with the allergen.
+This test is safer for the patient compared to skin testing (in vivo), as it eliminates patient exposure to the allergen.

 Biological material